Rex Ryan Fired by Bills: Latest Details, Comments and Reaction

 The Bills confirmed Ryan's dismissal on Twitter and announced offensive coordinator Anthony Lynn will serve as the interim head coach in Week 17.
 Assistant head coach Rob Ryan was also relieved of his duties, according to the team.

+Vic Carucci of the Buffalo News reported general manager Doug Whaley convinced Pegula to split with Ryan and pushed for Lynn as his replacement.
+Jason La Canfora of CBSSports.com reported Dec.
+11 that Whaley and Ryan's relationship was a pain point within the organization:

+Ryan's relationship with general manager Doug Whaley and other Bills executives has always been rocky, and that has continued through this season.
+The front office continues to maintain that the team has superior talent than the results indicate, a message that has been repeated to owner Terry Pegula regularly.

-The Bills hired Ryan in January 2015, and his arrival figured to rejuvenate a team that had floundered as an AFC East also-ran for 15 years before he was brought aboard.
+The Bills hired Ryan in January 2015, and his arrival figured to rejuvenate a team that had floundered since the turn of the century as an AFC East also-ran before he was brought on board.

 However, the Bills didn't flash much discernible improvement in 2015 despite wielding a high-powered offense that featured a star-studded triumvirate of Tyrod Taylor, LeSean McCoy and Sammy Watkins.